 In Beijing (and I assume in the entire China too but this will be figured prominently soon!) people eat A LOT!
-I believed so far that we, Greeks, eat like hell but maybe Beijing people can beat us easily!
+I used to believe that we, Greeks, eat like hell but maybe Beijing people can beat us easily!
 They not only eat a lot but they eat everything that can be eaten too (see below!)!
 The food is cheap, but not as cheap as the rest of China.
 For example, a big bowl of rice may cost 50p – £2 depending on the area.
+Here are the 3 food markets in Beijing that are worth exploring!

 As we visited lots of different hutongs (=neighbourhoods consisted of narrow streets and alleys that used to surround the Forbidden City) where locals shop and live, we realised that 100-200 grams of freshly made noodles cost less than 40p and of course this amount is enough for at least a 2-person meal!
 Also, one can assure that in restaurants (not the super touristic ones) a side dish is a small dish but NOPE!
 It is almost as a…main in British restaurants and ordering just rice can feed two people!